stx-advox/land/README.md

 1. Join the official [Stacks Discord](https://discord.gg/gKF48SVChS) server

-2. In #start-here select the 🔍 emoji to get access to the Advocates DAO category
+2. In #start-here select the 🔍 emoji to get access to the AdvoӾDAO category

 3. Have a friend advocate vouch for you, or post an intro about yourself directly in the #join-requests channel

 4. An Advocates welcomer will interview you and help you find your place in the program

-- The didathing channel will show you tons of diverse contributions as examples of the things you can contribute to the ecosystem
+- The #didathing channel will show you tons of diverse contributions as examples of the things you can contribute to the ecosystem

-- The props channel is where other advocates express gratitude for another community member for something they did, garnering an environment of mutual appreciation.
+- The #props channel is where other advocates express gratitude for another community member for something they did, garnering an environment of mutual appreciation.

-- Active Issues is where you’ll find different community governance proposals to learn why the advocates program is the way it is now.
+- #review-proposal is where you’ll find different community governance proposals to learn why the advocates program is the way it is now.

-- The resources channel will help you find more information about the advocates program'
+- This resources [page](https://advox-dao.com/advoxres/) will help you find more information about the advocates program'
 ---
 {% include feature_row id="intro" type="justify" %}